top of page

 In conversation with Spirits

-King Solomon said that the day of one's death is better than the day of one's birth.
 There was a period in my life when suddenly, people close to my heart started to pass away.
 Some left this life rapidly, departing hardly having said goodbye, while with others, I witnessed their slow departure, accompanying them until the very end.
 It struck me how different these departures can be: one almost palpable, and another rather ethereal and transient.
-I began to inquire—quite globally—about how people in various cultures encounter death and how they cope with the trauma of loss.
+I began to inquire about how people in various cultures encounter death and how they cope with the trauma of loss.
 The remembrance suppers in Christianity, Jewish shiva, and preparations for the bhāvacakra in Buddhism fascinate me as I explore how these customs can be interpreted as coping mechanisms for the overwhelming feelings of confusion, sorrow, and fear.

 In conversation with Spirits_budget.jpg